AlamoEngine-Tools/eaw.modinfo/README.md

 *Rationale: The current mod does NOT contain a `modtype` property because the mod should not have to know it's own type.
 Otherwise sharing this file across steam and disk mods would not be possible.
 A `modreference` requests this data, meaning tool support to determine the actual `modtype` is necessary.
 This design choice was made because mod linking should always be considered for Steam Workshop mods.
 The possibility to reference local mods is a convenience functionality intended to be used by mod developers for test setups and development.*

+*Note: Since virtual mods have an unstable/unpredictable identifier, they should not be used in an modinfo.json to avoid tool specific errors for the user.
+However this specification shall not forbid it.*

 #### The `"identifier"` Property